J&J to cooperate in study of rare clots linked to COVID-19 vaccine, German scientist says

+Healthcare & PharmaceuticalsJ&J to cooperate in study of rare clots linked to COVID-19 vaccine, German scientist says

-ZURICH (Reuters) - A German scientist studying extremely rare blood clots linked to AstraZeneca’s COVID-19 vaccine said on Tuesday Johnson & Johnson has agreed to work with him on the research after similar serious side effects emerged in recipients of its shot.
+A German scientist studying extremely rare blood clots linked to AstraZeneca's (AZN.L) COVID-19 vaccine said on Tuesday Johnson & Johnson (JNJ.N) has agreed to work with him on the research after similar serious side effects emerged in recipients of its shot.

 As with AstraZeneca, the EMA said benefits of getting J&J's shot still outweigh the clotting risk, a position Greinacher backs, too.